top of page

 Do I need to bring lunch?

 We do not provide lunch for individual volunteers and suggest a suitable packed lunch.
 We do have limited heating facilities such as a microwave or kettle should you wish to warm anything.
-For corporate/groups of volunteers, we can offer a buffest lunch for £10 per head based on a minimum of six people.
+For corporate/groups of volunteers, we can offer a buffet lunch for £10 per head based on a minimum of six people.
 We encourage all volunteers to bring reusable water bottles and we have drinking water taps around the farm.
 We also provide tea or coffee.

 bottom of page